sympower/dt-data-load-tool/docs/website/docs/general-usage/dataset-access/dataset.md

 # Accessing loaded data in Python

-This guide explains how to access and manipulate data that has been loaded into your destination using the `dlt` Python library.
+This guide explains how to access and manipulate data that has been loaded into your destination using the `data_load_tool` Python library.
 After running your pipelines and loading data, you can use the `ReadableDataset` and `ReadableRelation` classes to interact with your data programmatically.

 **Note:** The `ReadableDataset` and `ReadableRelation` objects are **lazy-loading**.
 They will only query and retrieve data when you perform an action that requires it, such as fetching data into a DataFrame or iterating over the data.
 This means that simply creating these objects does not load data into memory, making your code more efficient.